Overview

 A Message from Professor Racey

 Music theatre blends the creative disciplines of singing, acting, and dance, harnessing the power of all three storytelling mediums to move the story forward; mastering this art form takes skill, courage, and intense dedication.
 To that end, students at CSU receive supportive, one-to-one studio and classroom training that results in authentic and exciting productions.
-Numerous performance opportunities include MainStage musicals, plays, and operas, as well as dance concerts.
+Numerous performance opportunities include mainstage musicals, plays, operas, and dance concerts.

-With a combined 30 years of Broadway experience, as well as countless appearances on television and in film, CSU's seasoned faculty convey first-hand insight about life as a professional artist.
+CSU's seasoned faculty convey first-hand insight into life as a professional artist based on their combined 30 years of Broadway experience, as well as countless appearances on television and in film,

 —Noah Racey, Musical Theatre Professor